Glimmer in the Dark

 The teenage girl headed back upstairs.
 There was a bathroom and separate toilet near her bedroom.
 Each of the three bedrooms in the house had a nearby bathroom and toilet, which perhaps is an indication the family’s wealth as quite above the average.
 The house was large, not excessively ostentatious.
 The bathroom adjacent to Shine’s bedroom wasn’t directly accessible from her room, she had to walk past her bedroom door towards the library.
 The north-east corner of her bedroom didn’t line up with the wall of the bathroom.
 Instead the bathroom wall on that side was inset about a metre, allowing more space for the central area between the two halves of the upstairs floor of which the wide bridge was part.

 The bathroom and toilet were in separate rooms, with the toilet adjacent to the library room that was also on northern side of the house.
-In Australia, when people said they were going to the bathroom, they really did mean they were going to the bathroom – not the toilet.
+In Australia, when people said they were going to the bathroom, they genuinely did mean they were going to the bathroom – not the toilet.
 That’s exactly what Shine did, she went to the bathroom, and there she brushed her teeth since she’d just eaten.
 After which, Shine went back to her bedroom because she planned to study more for school.

 * * *